Develop an API Proxy¶

 1

 Now that you have a tested API proxy, you can publish it and make it available for application developers to consume.
-Depending on your requirement, you can apply security, throttling, and other settings to the API before you publish it.
+In this guide, you will apply rate limiting to the API and publish it.

-Step 4.1: Apply a rate limiting level to the API proxy¶
+Step 5.1: Apply rate limiting to the API proxy¶

 - In the left navigation menu, click Deploy.

-- Go to the required environment card and click the setting icon corresponding to API Configuration.
+- Go to the required environment card and click the settings icon corresponding to API Configuration.

-- In the API Configuration pane that opens, click Rate Limiting to expand the section.
+- In the API Configuration pane, click Rate Limiting to expand the section.

 - Select API Level as the Rate Limiting Level.

 - Specify appropriate values for the Request Limit and Time Unit fields.
-In this guide, you can proceed with the default values.
-This applies a rate-limiting policy to the entire API.
-If necessary, you can also apply rate limits at the operation level.
-For more information, see API Rate Limiting.
+You can proceed with the default values.

 - Click Apply.
 This applies the rate limiting level to the API proxy and redeploys it.

 - In the left navigation menu, click Lifecycle under Manage.
-This takes you to the Lifecycle page where you can see the different lifecycle stages the API can be in.
-You can see that the current lifecycle stage is Created.
+This takes you to the Lifecycle page.

 - Click Publish.

-- In the Publish API dialog that opens, click Confirm to proceed publishing the API with the specified display name.
+- In the Publish API dialog, click Confirm to proceed with publishing the API.
 If you want to change the display name, make the necessary changes and then click Confirm.
 This changes the API lifecycle state to Published.

-To generate credentials for the published API and to invoke it via the Choreo Developer Portal, follow the steps below:
+To generate credentials for the published API and invoke it via the Choreo Developer Portal, follow these steps:

 -